FTTH Deployment Challenges In Rural Environments

 Mesquite G/H - PSCC

-Utilities are deploying an increasing amount fiber for their own internal communications needs, and they are also leasing capacity or providing broadband services over fiber as well.
-This session will examine how utilities are deploying broadband, and discuss the lessons they have learned. with real-word example form BARC Electric Cooperative’s CEO.
+This session will examine how utilities are deploying fiber broadband, and discuss the lessons learned with real-word examples from BARC Electric Cooperative’s CEO.

 Fiber Asset Health